SAP-samples/teched2023-XP264/exercises/ex1/README.md

-## Exercise 1.2 - Configure Multi-Factor Authentication to access SAP Build Apps
+## Exercise 1.2 - Configure Multi Factor Authentication to access SAP Build Apps

 In exercise 1.1 we enabled SAP Build Apps and the configured users are now able to authenticate with the custom identity provider when they try to access the application.
 However, we want to restrict the access to the application and only allow access with a second authentication factor.